-On May 20, 2011 the Company and Naftna Industrija Srbije j.s.c.
-Novi Sad ("NIS"), an arm's length corporation, signed a memorandum of understanding to jointly explore the four exploration blocks in Romania.
-On October 27, 2011 the Company and NIS signed a farm-out agreement (the "Farm-out").
+On October 27, 2011 the Company and Naftna Industrija Srbije j.s.c.
+Novi Sad ("NIS"), an arm's length corporation, signed a farm-out agreement (the "Farm-out").
 Under the terms of the Farm-out, NIS paid the Company a total of \$525,000 for the assignment of an 85% participation interest and operatorship of the Romania Work Programs to NIS.
-NIS has the obligation to fund the Romania Work Programs, including environmental work, 2D and 3D seismic acquisition and processing, and the drilling of 12 wells.
+NIS has the obligation to fund the Romania Work Programs.
 The Company retains a 15% carried interest in each block through the obligatory two year Phase I work program and the optional one year Phase II work program.
 If a commercial discovery is made, the Company will be responsible for its 15% interest in development of the commercial discovery.